mamuyang/MrTransformer/README.md

 We take ''Yelp'' dataset as example.
 It's same for other datasets.

-1. run “gen_data_yelp_faiss_p1.py” to get beauty learning data (same as other datasets), where “gen_data_yelp_faiss_p1.py” is used to process data and generate the learning data, and the “util.py” and “vocab.py” are auxiliary code.
+1. run “gen_data_yelp_faiss_p1.py” to get yelp learning data (same as other datasets), where “gen_data_yelp_faiss_p1.py” is used to process data and generate the learning data, and the “util.py” and “vocab.py” are auxiliary code.

 ```
 sbatch gen_data_yelp_p1.bash